lamondlu/EventHandlerInSingleApplication/README.md

-# EventHandlerInSingleApplication
+# Event Subscibe/Publish sample in ASP.NET Core
-A sample project about how to create a event handler feature in single application in asp.net core
+A sample project about how to create event subscribe/publish feature in single application in asp.net core